Heart Attack Man: History

 Heart Attack Man released a demo on August 19, 2013; originally a studio project that Eric Egan never intended to play live shows with.
 After local buzz developed around the project, live lineups of the band formed, with Adam Paduch being the original drummer.
 In 2014, the band released their first EP titled Acid Rain on Mayfly Records.
 The demo and Acid Rain were recorded as the band was beginning to solidify its early lineup, with Egan recording all instruments.

-Around the release of Acid Rain, the band had begun to take shape further, and was joined by guitarist Josh Voland.
+Around the release of Acid Rain, the band had begun to take shape further, and was joined by guitarist JV Voland.
 During this time, the band made their first ventures into regional touring after solidifying themselves as a Cleveland scene favorite; breaking to a wider Northeastern U.S. and Midwest audience, as well as making their first visits across the Canadian border.
 They also recorded their first album in Philadelphia with Ian Farmer, who the band had met from playing with Ian's band at the time, Modern Baseball.
 The band self-funded the studio time on a shoestring budget; completing it in six nonstop, coffee-fueled days at Headroom Studios.
 The band was beginning to make very formative friendships in the scene, as well as starting to garner a reputation for themselves; cutting their teeth experiencing the full gamut of early touring; playing house shows, DIY venues, and small clubs.
 Before the release of the first full-length album, Voland parted ways from Heart Attack Man.
 They continue releasing music and performing as The House Of Wills.